 Passing your processing costs to customers is known as surcharging credit cards, and is already an option you can choose regardless of your credit card processor.
 In the United States, surcharging is permissible in all but 9 states as long as certain requirements are met.

 While no-fee credit card processing is available with traditional processors, some companies are trying to create a business around offering “free” or “no-cost” processing, meaning that the processor will handle the setup of surcharging for you.
 This type of processor arrangement is primarily what I’ll focus on in this article.

 Is there really no cost to me?

 With zero-cost processing, the majority of the costs will be covered by your customers, but there may still be costs to you, including monthly fees, PCI compliance fees, and more.
 For example, one company – Blue Yonder – charges a $65 monthly fee for processing.
-With some processors, you can choose to bundle those into the customer surcharge.
+With some processors, you can choose to bundle the additional fees into the customer surcharge.